Table of Contents

 Key Differences: EA vs CPA (table comparison)

-Enrolled Agent vs CPA boils down to focus and reach.
-EAs zero in on taxes.
+Enrolled Agent vs CPA boils down to focus and reach and EAs zero in on taxes.
 CPAs spread across accounting.
-Both rep IRS clients.
-One costs less time.
+Both rep IRS clients are one cost less time.
 The other pays more long-term.
-Table below spots gaps.
-Use it to weigh your fit.
+The table below spots gaps, Use it to weigh your fit.

 | Aspect | Enrolled Agent (EA) | Certified Public Accountant (CPA) |